bsb00004/Python_Project12-Best-content-and-popular-questions-for-Stack-Exchange/README.md

 # Python_Project12-Best-content-popular-questions-for-Stack-Exchange
-Task is to figuring out what is best content to write about on Stack Exchange.

 ### Popular Data Science Questions¶
 The Goal this project is to use Data Science Stack Exchange to determine what content should a [data science](https://datascience.stackexchange.com/) education company create, based on interest by subject.